lowRISC/qemu/docs/opentitan/earlgrey.md

  * `-display none` can be used to prevent QEMU to open a semi-graphical windows as the default console, and use the current shell instead.

-### Flash
+### Embedded Flash

-* `-drive if=mtd,bus=1,file=<filename>,format=raw` should be used to specify a path to a QEMU RAW image file used as the OpenTitan internal flash controller image.
+* `-drive if=mtd,id=eflash,bus=2,file=<filename>,format=raw` should be used to specify a path to a QEMU RAW image file used as the OpenTitan internal flash controller image.
 This _RAW_ file should have been generated with the [`flashgen.py`](flashgen.md) tool.

-  Note: for now, bus 1 is assigned to the internal controller with the embedded flash storage.
-See also SPI Host section.
+  Note: MTD bus 2 is assigned to the internal controller with the embedded flash storage.
+See also the SPI Host section.

 ### OTBN